12 Best Trello Alternatives in 2026

 - 260+ integrations

 Limitations: No native CRM, invoicing, or time tracking.
 Tasks can only have a single assignee.
-Pricing scales steeply — Advanced plan is $24.99/user/month.
+Pricing scales steeply -- Advanced plan is $24.99/user/month .

-Pricing: Free for 1-2 users.
+Pricing: Free for up to 10 users (personal tasks only).
 Starter at $10.99/user/month.
-Advanced at $24.99/user/month.
+Advanced at $24.99/user/month .

-4. Monday.com — Best for Visual Workflows
+4. Monday.com -- Best for Visual Workflows

 Monday.com offers intuitive, color-coded boards with AI-powered automation.
 It appeals to non-technical teams that want more visual flexibility than Trello's card-based system without the complexity of tools like ClickUp.